heptarch/heptarch.github.io/drafts/tarkovsky.md

 She left as abruptly as she had arrived, and I found myself alone once more, an untouched glass in front of me, and the moon, I sensed, laughing invisibly above.
-After two aimless weeks in Via di San Niccolò, two weeks of perfume and *branca menta*, one signature would change my life.
+After two weeks in Via di San Niccolò, two weeks of *branca menta* and rich but aimless dreaming, one signature would change my life.

 <p align="center">
 ⁂</p>